Zaatari Refugee Camp

 Ramin Kohanteb/The Pearson Institute

 Harris School of Public Policy, University of Chicago

-Anjali Adukia is interested in understanding how to reduce inequalities such that children from historically disadvantaged backgrounds have equal opportunities to fully develop their potential.
-Her research is focused on understanding factors that influence educational decisions and the potential role for institutions, such as government agencies and nonprofit organizations, to improve child outcomes, particularly at the intersection of education and health.
-She examines how the provision of basic needs—such as sanitation, clothing, transportation, and justice—can increase school participation in developing contexts.
+Anjali Adukia is an Assistant Professor at the University of Chicago Harris School of Public Policy and the College and a Faculty Affiliate at The Pearson Institute.
+In her work, she is interested in understanding how to reduce inequalities such that children from historically disadvantaged backgrounds have equal opportunities to fully develop their potential.
+Her research is focused on understanding factors that motivate and shape behavior, preferences, attitudes, and educational decision-making, with a particular focus on early-life influences.
+She examines how the provision of basic needs—such as safety, health, justice, and representation—can increase school participation and improve child outcomes in developing contexts.